This topic lists common questions about the ALM Octane Synchronizer.

 After a link is synchronized, you can no longer remove mapped requirement types.
 You can still add types that are not yet mapped.

 To edit requirement type mapping you must be in edit mode.
-For details see Edit requirement type mapping (ALM synchronization only).
+For details see Edit requirement type mapping (ALM only).

 This error indicates that user defined fields were removed from ALM Octane, which were mapped in a synchronization link.
 The list of missing fields is displayed in the UI.